-Using an high-speed blender (Blendtec or Vitamix), blend nuts, seeds, veggies or fruit to a fine purée.
+Using an high-speed blender (Vitamix or similar), blend nuts, seeds, veggies or fruit to a fine purée.
 Place the mixture in the bag and gently press from the bottom allowing the liquid to fall into a large bowl or pitcher.
 Go easy on the squeezing so you don't tear the bag.
 The juice is ready to drink, blend into other recipes, or use as a decoration for decadent desserts.

 Keep the pulp from nut or seed milks for cookies, pie crust, bread or cakes.
 The veggie pulp can be put into crackers, fruit pulp can be blended into your favorite smoothie and don't forget you can also make cheese by allowing the cheese mixture (after blending) to ferment in the bag.
 Hang it over a sink or bowl to catch the unwanted water (whey).